nopnop2002/esp-idf-espnow-gateway/README.md

 - espnow-controller-deepSleep
 Wake up from Deep Sleep every 60 seconds and publish.
-You need to connect Resets and GPIO16.
+You need to connect reset pin and GPIO16 with a wire cable.
 I used broker.emqx.io as MQTT broker.

 ```